Aiven-Open/klaw-docs/docs/docs/HowTo/installation/run-source.md

 4. Build the project by running `./mvnw clean package` for Linux(bash) or `mvnw clean package` for Windows, from the top level of the project directory.
 This will build JAR files in the `target/` directories of each module: core and cluster-api.

-    node, npm and pnpm are also installed locally (required for React UI assets) through maven execution plugins.
+    node, npm,  and pnpm are also installed locally (required for React UI assets) through maven execution plugins.

     If the build runs into an error while installing node/npm/pnpm, you can
     - Disable the execution plugins (for node/npm/pnpm) in module core/pom.xml